Verthon/react-lorem-generator/README.md

 ## Todo

-- Button wit 'copy to clipboard option'
+- Button with 'copy to clipboard option'
 - CSS